SRA-VJTI/Pixels_Seminar/4_cv_basics/9_image_segmentation/README.md

 ![Image Segregation](assets/graphcut.jpeg "")

 Graph cuts are a powerful image segmentation tool.
-Although the term is technical, the idea is simple.

 A picture can be imagined as a neighborhood where there is a house for every pixel.
 Every house shares a common border with its neighboring houses (neighbor pixels).
 There are two community centers for the neighborhood - one for "foreground" people and another one for "background" people.

 Mathematically, an image is represented as a weighted graph $G = (V, E)$ where: